State / Territory Benefits - Washington

 - A 100% service-connected disability rating from the Veterans Administration or the military service from which the Veteran was discharged.

-Medal of Honor: Washington residents who have received the Congressional Medal of Honor may receive a license plate representing that award.
-You must submit proof from the Department of Veteran Affairs that you have received the Congressional Medal of Honor.
-No special plate fee.
+Medal of Honor Plate: Washington residents who have received the Medal of Honor may receive a license plate representing that award.
+You must submit proof from the Department of Veteran Affairs that you have received the Medal of Honor.
+There is no special plate fee.

-- Get a letter of eligibility from the Department of Veterans Affairs verifying that you've received the Congressional Medal of Honor.
+- You'll need to submit proof from Department of Veterans Affairs that you received the Medal of Honor

 Department of Licensing